cast-org/figuration/docs/content/tables.md

 ## Scrolling Tables

 Having an issue with tables becoming too wide for their containers?
-Add `.table-scroll` to any `.table` to make them scroll horizontally if they become wider than their container.
+Add a `.table-scroll` wrapper to any `.table` to make them scroll horizontally if they become wider than their container.

 {% callout warning %}
 Vertical Clipping